samplemaker/freefem_matlab_octave_plot/README.md

 # How to plot FreeFem++ solutions in Matlab and Octave

-Examples demonstrating how to write FreeFem++ simulation results and how to create a plot in Matlab/Octave from the data.
-It should be emphasized that it is **NOT** necessary to have the Matlab-PDEtools installed to run the following examples!
+This is a collection of minimal examples to show how FreeFem++ simulation results can be plotted in Matlab/Octave.
+It should be emphasized that it is not necessary to have the Matlab-PDEtools installed to run the examples.

 ## Basic theory

-In contrast to the Matlab/Octave functions `surf()` and `mesh()` which do work on cartesian meshes the built in function `patch()` basically plots polygons (facets) and hence enables plotting of irregular tesselation structures like FreeFem++ meshes.
+In contrast to the Matlab/Octave functions `surf()` and `mesh()` which do work on cartesian meshes the function `patch()` basically plots polygons (=facets) and hence enables plotting of irregular tesselation structures like FreeFem++ meshes.
 To do this the meshdata (triangle/vertex data) and the solution has to be written prior into a text file from within the FreeFem++ script.
-This file is then parsed and processed by the `ff2patch()` function in order to be plot with the `patch()` command. `ff2patch()` is doing nothing else but splitting and rearranging the continuous vertice data into batches of three adjacent numbers because `patch()` expects its input to be bundled per triangle (=facet).
+This file is then parsed and processed by `ff2patch()` in order to be plot with the `patch()` command. `ff2patch()` is doing nothing else but splitting and rearranging the continuous vertice data into batches of three adjacent numbers because `patch()` expects its input bundled per triangle (=facet).
 A documentation of the `patch()` command can be found [here](https://de.mathworks.com/help/matlab/ref/patch.html).

 ![](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dmesh.png)